adoyle-h/lobash/doc/faq.md

 # FAQ

-## Why not Bash v3, v4.0 and v4.1?

-This project heavily dependent on `nameref` feature, which is very useful but supported since v4.2.

-## Why not support Zsh and other shells?
+## Why not support other shells?

+Bash and Zsh are the most prevalent shells in the world.
+Compatible with other shells are too complex and benefit limited.